covscript/README/README.md

 ```
 ### Interpreter Extensions
 Most of official maintained extensions are licensed under same license as interpreter(Apache 2.0), but some of them are licensed under other license due to the limitations of their dependencies.
 Please read separate license in the repository carefully.
+### Libraries
+All libraries written in CovScript and distributed using CSPKG will delivered as source code.

+Please read separate license in the repository carefully.
 ## Definition
 Covariant Script Programming Language Organization is an open source organization while it's main duty is maintaining the community edition of Covariant Script Interpreter.